pat/blog/riddle/getting_started.markdown

 For example, using 0.9.8:

 {% highlight ruby %}
-require ‘riddle’
+require 'riddle'
-require ‘riddle/0.9.8’
+require 'riddle/0.9.8'
 {% endhighlight %}

 Or if you’re using using 0.9.9:

 {% highlight ruby %}
-require ‘riddle’
+require 'riddle'
-require ‘riddle/0.9.9’
+require 'riddle/0.9.9'
 {% endhighlight %}

 ### Searching

 You’ll need an active Client instance:

 {% highlight ruby %}
-client = Riddle::Client.new ‘localhost’, 9312
+client = Riddle::Client.new 'localhost', 9312
 {% endhighlight %}

 Obviously, change the address and port to suit, if necessary.

 Searching is done via the `query` method:

 {% highlight ruby %}
-client.query ‘search terms’, ‘index\_name’, ‘comment’
+client.query 'search terms', 'index_name', 'comment'
 {% endhighlight %}

 The index name and comment are optional - the first will default to all